wisemen-digital/devops-github-actions/Docs/node-build-and-test.md

 This workflow will lint, build & test a Node application.

+The workflow first resolves impacted workspaces using `rolloutfilters.yaml` (or your override) through the `wisemen-digital/devops-ga-changed-paths-filter` action and only proceeds when at least one of those workspaces exposes the configured `pnpm-script` (default `test:pipeline`).
+If the filter file does not exist, the workflow runs unconditionally.

 ### Lint

 This job presumes there's a `lint` package command, which usually invokes `eslint` with some file filters.